FIXING COMMON TRAINING PROBLEMS

 (Building Confidence, Improving Communication & Reducing Behavior Issues)

-This pillar guide connects clicker training, play structure, carrier preparation, leash work, and behavior troubleshooting into one cohesive system for indoor cats.
+This guide connects clicker training, play structure, carrier preparation, leash work, and behavior troubleshooting into one cohesive system for indoor cats.